gabor-nagy-stylers/chopra-account-php-sdk/README.md

 ===================
 Standard Integration Flow
 ---------------------
-FLow chart of how to integrate this SDK into your system can be found [here](https://choprasso-public.s3.amazonaws.com/uploads/standard_integration_flow.png).
+Flow chart of how to integrate this SDK into your system can be found [here](https://choprasso-public.s3.amazonaws.com/uploads/standard_integration_flow.png).

 Instantiation
 -------------